 For Example, to fence the garden at your house, the length required of the material for fencing is the perimeter of the garden.
 If it’s a square garden with each side as a cm then perimeter would be 4a cm.
 The area is the space contained in the shape or the given figure.
 It is calculated in square units.
 Suppose you want to fix tiles in your new home, you need to know the area of the floor to know the no. of tiles required to cover the whole floor.
-The formula for area and perimeter of some basic shapes are discussed here below.
+In this article, let us have a look at the formula for area and perimeter of some basic shapes with diagrams and examples.

 Area: Area is the region bounded by the shape of an object.
 The space covered by the figure or any geometric shapes is the area of the shape.
 The area of all the shapes depends upon its dimensions and properties.
 Different shapes have different areas.
 The area of the square is different from the area of rhombus.